djack/tcat/README.md

 tcat
 ====

-Transpose delimited lines of text to nicely readable labeled and aligned rows at the CLI.
+Transpose delimited lines of text to readable, labeled, aligned rows at the CLI.

 usage:
 ----